craigalexander/Lab_Collab/Lab_5_Part1.md

 Render once again using \`\`Knit HTML".

-If you look in the file browser, you will now see updated versions of your files.
+If you look in the file browser, you will now see updated versions of your files, including the new .md files.
 Commit here once again.

 ## Push to GitHub

 Push the current state to GitHub.
 Go check this in the browser.

--   Visit the HTML file and compare this to previously.
+-   Visit the .md file and compare this to the previous HTML file.
 -   You should now see your rendered document as it would appear when rendered in R.